Using Microsoft Defender for Cloud Apps controls in Power BI

-The process for setting session policies is described in detail in the Session policies article.
+The process for setting session policies is described in detail in Session policies.

 Set anomaly detection policies to monitor Power BI activities (recommended)

-Defender for Cloud Apps also has two dedicated, built-in detections for Power BI.
-See the section later on in this document for detail.
+Defender for Cloud Apps has two dedicated, built-in detections for Power BI.
+See Built-in Defender for Cloud Apps detections for Power BI.